thegooddocsproject/request-for-comment/Accepted-RFCs/RFC-013-new-initiative-process.md

 ## Proposal

 When someone wants to start a new working group or sub-project in the Good Docs Project, it should coherently address at least one of:
-* We have an internal need, to make working on the project better—whether that's smoothing out processes, spinning up groups to keep work from being on one person, documenting information for worldwide efforts, etc
+* We have an internal need to make working on the project better.
+For example:
+  - smoothing out processes
+  - spinning up groups to keep work from being on one person
+  - documenting information for worldwide efforts and other initiatives in this vein.
-* We identify some utility we can offer our userbase that either directly or reasonably indirectly builds off of our core mission: to delivery high-quality template resources to people who need help making their own documentation.
+* We identify some utility to offer our userbase that either directly or reasonably indirectly builds off of our core mission: to deliver high-quality template resources to people who need help creating their own documentation.

+Related comment from Tina: "It would be nice to have the criteria in check-list form.
+That could make a nice "cover sheet" for new repos until they write a proper README."

 Along with that, each new initiative needs someone to lead it.
 That person needs to be confident in leading (or co-leading) that initiative for at least a year.
 This is to prevent initiatives from being spun up and left to dwindle.
 (Unless said initiative isn't intended to last that long, of course.
 But we can expect some initiatives that intend to be short to take longer than initially planned.)